Bangalore University: Governance

 With more than 650 affiliated colleges, the Karnataka government has decided to bifurcate, or 'carve out a new university' to ease management.
 To this effect, the state government had appointed two study groups.
 One group was headed by former Gulbarga University Vice-Chancellor N Rudraiah and another was a group formed by the Karnataka State Higher Education Council.
 The Rudraiah study suggested trifurcation of the university, while the Council suggested bifurcation.

 Affiliated colleges

 Bangalore University lists 70 government colleges, 52 aided colleges and 11 unaided colleges.
-Notable affiliated colleges include:
+Affiliated colleges include: